tonyedwardspz/tonyedwardspz/_posts/2022-11-14-getting-out-of-bed.md

 - Set phone volume to 40%
 - Plays a 3-5 minute meditation podcast (for a gentle wake up)
 - Plays a news podcast in German (which supports an [ongoing habit](https://tonyedwardspz.co.uk/blog/language-learning-through-immersion/))
-- Plays a series of long form news-is podcasts including:
+- Plays a series of long form news-ish podcasts including:
 	- Wired Science
 	- The Intelligence
 	- Babbage from Economist Radio
 	- Wired
 	- Wired Business

 This engages my brain in a gentle way initially, before stimulating it with high quality non sensationalist news.
-Without even thinking about it, this allows me to tick off a couple items from my daily routine:
+Without even thinking about it, this completes a few items from my daily routine:

 - Meditate
 - Do some German